Quickstart

 • Java 8+

-• The developer machine used to host the CLI tools needs internet access to download JAR dependencies from mvn: spark-*.jar, hadoop-aws-*.jar, and aws-java-sdk-bundle*.jar.
-If the host machine is behind a proxy, then it is recommended to install the CLI package from source using the fat mode as described in Install the CLI Package section.
+• The developer machine used to host the CLI needs internet access.
+If the machine is behind a proxy, it is recommended to install the CLI package from source using fat mode as described in Install the CLI Package.

-• Set the development environment for your CSP or on-prem
+• Set up the development environment for your CSP or on-prem

 The tools CLI depends on Python implementation of PyArrow which relies on some environment variables to bind with HDFS: